Cast Away: Best Fishing Reels of 2022

 Made from high-quality materials.

 Heavy when compared to similar capacity baitcaster reels.

 Daiwa isn’t the best-known fishing gear company around, but they’ve been making reels since 1955, so they know what they’re doing.
 The Daiwa BG is their flagship saltwater spinning reel and it’s one of the best around.
 There’s a whole range of sizes from 1500 – 8000, so when you’re buying one, you’re really going to have to know what you’re looking for.

-All of the BG reels come in a black, anodized, machined aluminum housing.
-Not only does this make the reel look fantastic, but it is pretty much scratch proof.
+All of the BG reels come in a black anodized machined aluminum housing.
+The coating helps make the reel relatively scratch proof.
 There’s nothing worse than buying a brand-new reel and scratching it as soon as you get it out of the box, but that’s not going to be a problem here.

 Weighs 8.5 ounces

 Suitable for saltwater fishing

 Easy-to-use and provides amazing cranking power.

 Some inconsistency in the quality of the products.